 (plumbing, heating, cleaning defects, etc) Emergencies Helpdesk: 020 7131 8713 or ext 2444 between 8am and 5pm weekdays; ext.
 2000 at all other times.
-Non-emergencies: Service request forms via web (Ise.ac.uk/intranet/LSEServices/ estatesDivision/HelpdeskAndServices/ serviceRequesthelpdesk/Home.aspx).

 Ethics

 If you need advice on the possible ethical implications of a decision and/or are unclear about whether or not you should proceed please contact ethics@lse.ac.uk for further advice.